manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 The apps already have the icons attached.

-Optionally, you can make your own App, Service, or Workflow and use one of the icons.
+You can make your own App, Service, or Workflow and use one of the icons.

 <img alt="Dark Mode Toggle Example GIF" src="1-Dark-Mode-Toggle/DarkModeTog-Spotlight-Use.gif?raw=true" width="200" align="right">